 If you have ever use solid state drives (SSD), you may know it has many advantages than hard disk drives (HDD), such as, it's faster, lighter, quieter, cooler and it consumes less power.
 Thus, many users are willing to install Windows operating system (OS) on an SSD instead of HDD.

 After running Windows on SSD for a while, you may notice that the SSD is running out of space for many utilities and applications having permission to write files to your system drive (C: drive).
-In the past, SSDs has a small capcity and higher price.
-But, nowdays, SSDs gain more capacity and get cheaper.
-Thus, you can afford it.
+In the past, SSDs has a small capacity and higher price.
+But, nowadays, SSDs gain more capacity and affordable.

 2. Select “Disk Clone” under Clone tab.